grueneschweiz/docs.gruene.ch/docs/2-4-post.md

 If you don't assign a category, WordPress will automatically add it to the default category _Uncategorized_.

-> Don't be to specific with you categories.
+> Don't be too specific with you categories.
 As member of parliament it might be a good idea to add a category _Motion_ or _Speech_.
 Use tags for more specific things like _solar energy_ or _AHV_.